Skye-XD/desktop-icons-ng/media/Description gnome.extensions.org.md

 Updated and modified code base, uses Gio menus, all translations on Weblate.
 All functions are asynchronous where possible.
 It is ported to ESM modules, supports Gnome 45 and higher.

 Multiple fixes and new features-
+* Enable Gnome 49, use new API
+* Fixes, read xdg-terminals.list from correct system conf dirs.
 * Set localized default desktop name
 * Resizable open with dialog
 * Fix custom icons size